Finding the dimension of a non-empty orthogonal array polytope: Introduction

-For a subgroup $G$ of the symmetry group of an ILD, two solutions $\x_1$, $\x_2$ of an ILD are called {\em isomorphic} with respect to $G$ if there exists some $g\in G$ such that $g(\x_1)=\x_2$.
-Margot~\cite{Margot2007} developed the branch-and-bound with isomorphism pruning algorithm for solving an integer linear program (ILP) by exploiting a given subgroup $G$ of its symmetry group.
-An altered version of this algorithm, that finds a set of all non-isomorphic solutions of an ILD with respect to a given subgroup $G$ of its symmetry group, was used in~\cite{Bulutoglu2008,Bulutoglu2016} to classify all non-isomorphic $\oand$ for many $k,n,s,\lambda$ combinations.
+For a subgroup $G$ of the symmetry group of an ILD (ILP), two solutions $\x_1$, $\x_2$ of an ILD (ILP) are called {\em isomorphic} with respect to $G$ if there exists some $g\in G \, \ni \, g(\x_1)=\x_2$.
+Margot~\cite{Margot2007} developed the branch-and-bound with isomorphism pruning algorithm for solving an ILP by exploiting a given subgroup $G$ of its symmetry group.
+An altered version of this algorithm, that finds a set of all non-isomorphic solutions of an ILP with respect to a given subgroup $G$ of its symmetry group, was used in~\cite{Bulutoglu2008,Bulutoglu2016} to classify all non-isomorphic $\oand$ for many $k,n,s,\lambda$ combinations.